Bratajit-03/Attrition-Navigator/README.md

 ## Dataset

-The dataset used in this project is available at [Dataset](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).
+The dataset used in this project is available [here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 Please make sure to review and comply with the dataset's licensing and usage terms.

 ## License